RobDavenport/Game-Design/Gamercade Proposals/3d Proposal.md

 #### 3d Data Access in Code
 Allow accessing the 3d data used for rendering, such as uploading meshes or textures to the GPU.
 This opens up the option of procedurally generated content, such as terrain, or even procedural meshes and textures to be used for rendering later.
 #### Graphics Engine Tweaking
-Allow users to adjust simple settings like texture filtering, transparency/alpha, blend modes, max bones per vertex for animation, etc
+Allow users to adjust simple settings like texture filtering, mirroring, or repeating behavior, or animation changes like tweaking the maximum bone count per vertex to values between 1 and 4.
 ##### Animation Blending
 Support blending for animations between 2 (or N) number of states.
 #### Custom Shaders